rv-it/rv_devnet_lab/catalyst_center/README.md

 ## Warning

 SSL verification is disabled (verify=False) for lab environments.
-Do not use as-is in production
+Do not use in production